Functioning

 Support matters.

-So does the environment people are trying to navigate.
+people are trying to navigate.

 This is the pattern.

-Behavior becomes the explanation because it’s the most visible thing in the room.
+Stress gets mistaken for and mislabeled as behavior because it’s the most visible thing in the room.

 Regulation becomes compliance.

-Because quiet is easier to measure than capacity.
+Quiet is easier to measure than capacity.

 Responsibility quietly shifts.